Swastik Logo

 Website:swastikproductions.com

 Swastik is a young company that produces TV series and entertainment programs.
-It is located in India, in the city of Mumbai.
-With her participation, such serial television films as RadhaKrishn, Porus, Karmaphal Daata Shani were filmed.
+It is located in Mumbai, India.
+With her participation, serial television films such as RadhaKrishn, Porus, and Karmaphal Daata Shani were filmed.
 The most famous among them is Mahabharat, released in collaboration with Sony and Star Plus.
 Thanks to this, the Indian production center has gained wide recognition.
 Its founder is Siddharth Kumar Tewary, who is now the creative director.
-The time of the appearance of the studio is 2007.
+The studio’s appearance was in 2007.

 Meaning and History